-With the release of Loop 4.3 we now have the ability to create a ticket directly from the Loop Inbox.
+With the release of Loop 4.3 we now have the ability to create a ticket directly from the Loop Messaging.
 This allows the team to act on the feedback they receive from guests through the conversation feature of the platform.
 Once issues are managed through tickets they can be reported on and better managed across the entire business.
 This includes resolutions, root cause and more.

 Creating a ticket from the Loop Inbox allows you to close the loop on conversations started by guests and manage complaint handling effectively.
 In the ticket you can specify the subject, description, customer, location, as well as who it is assigned to and at which priority level.
 This will help the team manage issues and follow-up in a way that is in alignment with the brand standards to meet KPIs.